 - salt and freshly ground black pepper

-Meanwhile, heat 1 tbsp of the oil in a frying pan and add the onion and bacon, fry gently until the onions are softened and the bacon begins to crisp.
+- Meanwhile, heat 1 tablespoon of the oil in a frying pan and add the onion and bacon, fry gently until the onions are softened and the bacon begins to crisp.

 Sea Bass with Peas and Bacon Step by step